PX4/PX4-Devguide/en/simulation/hitl.md

   ![HIL Parameters](../../assets/simulation/gazebo_sdf_model_hil_params.png)
 1. Replace the `serialDevice` parameter (`/dev/ttyACM0`) if necessary.

+   > **Note** The serial device depends on what port is used to connect the vehicle to the computer (this is usually `/dev/ttyACM0`).
+An easy way to check on Ubuntu is to plug in the autopilot, open up a terminal, and type `dmesg | grep "tty"`.
+The correct device will be the last one shown.

 1. Connect the flight controller to the computer and wait for it to boot.
 1. Run Gazebo in HITL mode
   ```sh